tombomba/tombomba.github.io/about.md

 is_about: true
 ---

-There are quite a few critics who are smart and skilled and say interesting things.
-This website is my attempt to join them, or, at least, join the conversation.
+There are quite a few critics online who are smart and skilled and say interesting things.
+This website is my attempt to join them.
+Or, at least, join the conversation.
 I made it for fun, but also to express ideas I don't see routinely expressed.

 My name is Tom Bomba.
 I knocked around New York University's cinema studies program before I "dropped out of college to get an education."
 I've spent my time since producing various forms of digital media.